 Food is one of the most important aspects of any culture.
 It provides nourishment, gives us energy, and even tells a story about not only who we are, but where we’ve been.

-In search of the best experiences in Toronto dining, we made thorough research about the best and most expensive restaurants in Toronto which they believe every foodie should try.
+In search of the best dining experiences in Toronto dining, we made thorough research about the most expensive restaurants in Toronto which we believe every foodie should try.

-Kaiseki Yu-Zen Hasimoto is one of the best and most expensive restaurants in Toronto.
+Kaiseki Yu-Zen Hasimoto is one of the most expensive restaurants in Toronto.
 The restaurant is renowned for its traditional Japanese food and stylish appearance.

 We’re not just talking about good food, either.
 Jacob’s & Co. also offers some of the finest wine you’ll find anywhere, with an extensive and diverse selection that will leave you wondering how you ever got by without it.